-B2Bpay, launched in partnership with Qantas Business Rewards, is a handy addition to the small but growing number of payment services in Australia that are usable for small business to increase their points-earning capability.
+B2Bpay, launched in partnership with Qantas Business Rewards, is a handy addition to the small but growing number of payment services in Australia that are usable for small businesses to increase their points-earning capability.

 In short: B2Bpay accepts payment from SMEs (ABN holders) by MasterCard, Visa, American Express and Diners Club (with fees based on the exact card you use), and allows you to make or schedule a payment to another party by bank transfer or BPAY.